-Over on Australia’s west coast, Perth may be a long way from other popular destinations in Australia, but it’s worth the journey.
-Perth is a beautiful and relaxed alternative to some of Australia’s larger cities and you can easily fill five days in Perth.
+Located on Australia’s west coast, Perth may be a long way from other popular destinations in Australia, but it’s worth the journey.
+Perth is a beautiful and relaxed alternative to some of Australia’s larger cities, and you can easily fill five days in Perth.
 What’s so great about visiting Perth is that it also allows you to discover so many of the other best places to visit in Western Australia.
-From other cities, to wine regions, to islands home to Australia’s incredible wildlife, there are plenty of destinations near Perth perfect for a day trip.
+From cities to wine regions to islands home to Australia’s incredible wildlife, there are plenty of destinations nearby that are perfect for a day trip.
 So, to help you decide where to go, here are some of the best day trips from Perth.

 How to Get Around

-Just a short trip from Perth, Fremantle is definitely somewhere you’ll want to visit while you’re visiting the west coast.
-One of the classic Perth day trips, there’s plenty to be done during a visit to Fremantle.
-Begin at the historic Fremantle Markets which have been home to grocers, craft stores, and clothing boutiques since 1897.
-Next, head over to Round House, originally a colonial prison built in 1831, it is now the oldest standing building in the state.
-For a dose of modern life in ‘Freo’, seek out the city’s street art located in South Fremantle and fill your stomach at one of the local food trucks nearby.
-Being a seaside city, don’t forget to head down to the coast where you’ll find Bathers Beach and the harbor nearby.
-Last but not least, make time for the Little Creatures Brewery, a popular Australian beer based out of Fremantle.
+Just a short trip from Perth, Fremantle is definitely somewhere you’ll want to visit while on the west coast.
+One of the classic Perth day trips, Fremantle offers plenty to do.
+Begin at the historic Fremantle Markets, home to grocers, craft stores, and clothing boutiques since 1897.
+Next, head over to Round House.
+Originally a colonial prison built in 1831, it is now the oldest standing building in the state.
+For a dose of modern life in “Freo,” seek out the city’s street art located in South Fremantle and fill your stomach at one of the local food trucks nearby.
+Fremantle is a seaside city, so don’t forget to head down to the coast, where you’ll find Bathers Beach and the harbor nearby.
+Last but not least, make time for the Little Creatures Brewery, which produces a popular beer.

 Getting there: Frequent trains will take you from Perth to Fremantle in just 30 minutes, making it super easy to get to.